aptise/peter_sslers/docs/General_Management_Concepts.md

 * For the 1.0 release, the primary object is now a RenewalConfiguration.
 * A RenewalConfiguration's primary relations are:
     AcmeAccount - which account owns the configuration?
-    UniqueFQDNSet - a simple listing of the domains RenewalConfiguration2Domain - specific challenge preferences per domain; a UniqueFQDNSet but with challenges AcmeOrders - generated from this configuration
+    UniqueFQDNSet - a simple listing of the domains, shorthand for compatible certificates UniquelyChallengedFQDNSet - specific challenge preferences per domain; a UniqueFQDNSet but with per-domain preferred challenge types
+    AcmeOrders - generated from this configuration
 * A PrivateKey is considered a secondary item to the RenewalConfiguration.
 One can be specified for a given AcmeOrder, but the RenewalConfiguration can specify it's own strategy when obtaining an initial Certificate or Renewing; and that strategy can default to the AcmeAccount.
 * A PrivateKey can be re-used across new/renewed AcmeOrders if specified.